awsdocs/amazon-rekognition-developer-guide/doc_source/video-analyzing-with-sqs.md

 ## Prerequisites<a name="video-prerequisites"></a>

 The example code for this procedure is provided in Java and Python\.
 You need to have the appropriate AWS SDK installed\.
-For more information, see [Getting Started with Amazon Rekognition](getting-started.md)\.
+For more information, see [Getting started with Amazon Rekognition](getting-started.md)\.
 The AWS account that you use must have access permissions to the Amazon Rekognition API\.
 For more information, see [Actions Defined by Amazon Rekognition](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrekognition.html#amazonrekognition-actions-as-permissions)\.

-**To Detect Labels in a Video**
+**To detect labels in a video**

 1. Configure user access to Amazon Rekognition Video and configure Amazon Rekognition Video access to Amazon SNS\.
 For more information, see [Configuring Amazon Rekognition Video](api-video-roles.md)\.
 You don't need to do steps 3, 4, 5, and 6 because the example code creates and configures the Amazon SNS topic and Amazon SQS queue\.